It shouldn’t require a feng shui master to tell you that chi from a bathroom is not the type of energy you want to harness for good luck.

 I won’t specifically recommend a particular type of fern.
 But the common ones like the Boston fern or bird’s nest fern would do nicely.

-I have to say that the suggestion to avoid flowers is based on the assumption that your bathroom is a regular one that is a simple basic one.
+I have to say that the suggestion to avoid flowers is based on the assumption that your bathroom is a regular one that is simple and basic.

 If you have built a luxuriously glamorous bathroom that resembles one from a posh 5-star hotel penthouse, then flowers might be alright.